garsh0p/garpr/README.md

 Welcome to GarPR Development

-Our dev environment uses vagrant. here are the details. we have a CI cycle, with a big test suite, and auto-push to production based on jenkins when we push to master and pass all tests
+Our dev environment uses vagrant. we have a CI cycle, with a big test suite, and auto-push to production based on jenkins when we push to master and pass all tests

+garpr is written using Restful Flask on the backend, with an AngularJS frontend

-Developers should make changes in a branch, and then make a pull request Admins or users, submit bug reports on the [issues page](https://github.com/ripgarpr/garpr/issues).
+Developers should make changes in a branch, and then make a pull request

+Admins or users, submit bug reports on the [issues page](https://github.com/ripgarpr/garpr/issues).

 Interested in getting GarPR in your region?
 Contact one of the devs.

 Interested in being a dev?
 Also contact one of us.
 We have an active slack channel :D

 Local Development Using Vagrant